-The tutorial below will take you through how to make massage oil candles and the links are there to help you find the right ingredients and materials.
-The process of making them is very quick – once all of your ingredients are assembled it’s literally a matter of minutes before your candles are poured.
+The tutorial below will take you through how to make massage candles and how to use them.
+The process of making them is very quick and once all of your ingredients are assembled it’s literally a matter of minutes before each massage candle is poured and cooling.
+After that, it’s a matter of waiting overnight for them to harden up, then you can label them if you wish.
+Massage candles are a great bachelorette party gift but you could save them for Valentine’s Day, your anniversary, or use them right away.
+Maybe several of those occasions!

 - Wooden skewer